Welcome from the director

 Deepen your understanding of the liturgy as a Catholic educator: Our professional development (PD) sessions and workshops focus on helping teachers and religious education leaders to enhance worship within school contexts.

-Bring our experts to you: Our academics and professional specialists can deliver keynote addresses, public lectures, and conference workshops on topics of interest to your organisation.
+Bring our experts to you: Our academic and professional specialists can deliver keynote addresses, public lectures, and conference workshops on topics of interest to your organisation.

 The Liturgy Nexus

-The Nexus is an online network for professional Catholic liturgists, academics and those working in areas related to liturgy, sacraments and the sacred arts.
-It is a subscriptionbased, closed network for conversation on liturgical issues, resource sharing and problem solving.
-Memberships are available for individuals:
+The Liturgy Nexus is an online network for professional Catholic liturgists and those working in areas related to liturgy, sacraments and the sacred arts.
+It is a subscription-based, closed network for conversation on liturgical issues, resource sharing and problem solving.

-The Liturgy Nexus went live on 1 March 2018, and membership is granted to applicants who meet the eligibility criteria.
-The annual membership fee is $30.00 and is renewable yearly, on or before 1 March.
+Apply on the Centre of Liturgy website to join the conversation.
+Membership is granted to applicants who meet the eligibility criteria.
+The membership fee is $30.00 per year (not pro-rated) and can be renewed on or before March 1 each year.

 Support our work in rural and low income parishes

-Donations can be made via the Give Now portal on our website.
-ACU is a public not-for-profit university.
-Gifts of $2 or more are tax deductible and you can be assured that 100% of your gift will be applied directly to provide essential formative liturgical education in areas of need.
-We also accept endowments, pledges, bequests, and gifts in kind.
+ACU is a not-for-profit institution and gifts of $2 or more are tax deductible.
+You can be assured that 100% of your gift will be applied directly to our essential formative education work in areas of need.
+The Centre also accepts endowments, pledges, bequests, and gifts in kind.
+Please contact us for more information.